yougotwill/SIDE/README.md

 ![Completions](img/completions.png)

 **Code Lens** show you the count of references and definitions.
 You can toggle the visibility of the code lens through the command palette `SIDE: Toggle Code Lens`.

 ![Code lens](img/codelens.png)

 With **Diagnostics**  never misspell a function name again.
 Just set Sublime's `spell_check` setting to `true`.

 **Code Actions** can correct spelling mistakes and search the Internet.

 ![Code actions](img/codeactions.png)

-Code actions can correct spelling mistakes and search the Internet.
 When you need an advice or a Yes/No answer, ask SIDE and it will give one.
 SIDE <3 Chuck Norris.
 Chuck will help you to get through the day with a smile. :)

 ### Configure SIDE

 Assign key bindings you would want to use by opening `Preferences/Package Settings/SIDE/Key Bindings` menu.

 SIDE tries to be configured out of the box.
 But because SIDE is young, it is likely that you language `x` is not yet properly set up for SIDE.
 So you need to configure SIDE to know what are references or definitions, because the default `SOME_LANGAUGE.tmPreferences` didn't account for them.